drpicox/drpicox.github.io/_entries/talks/angularjs-community.md

   A talk explaining how to and encouraging people to contribute and participate in the creation of Angular.
-image:
-  src: /assets/images/angular1-meets-angular2.jpg
+image: /assets/images/angular1-meets-angular2.jpg
-  width: 638
+image_width: 638
-  height: 479
+image_height: 479

 ---